MicrosoftDocs/visualstudio-docs/docs/ide/finding-references.md

 The results appear in a tool window named **\<element> references**, where *element* is the name of the item you're searching for.
 A toolbar in the **references** window enables you to do the following:

 - Change the scope of the search in a drop-down list box.
-You can choose to look only in open or changed documents,all the way up to the entire solution.
+You can choose to look only in open or changed documents, all the way up to the entire solution.
 - Copy the selected referenced item(s) by choosing the **Copy** button.
 All the values in all the columns for all selected rows are copied to the clipboard, preceded by the column headings.
 This makes it easy to paste into a spreadsheet.
 - Choose buttons to go to the next or previous location in the list, or press the up and down arrow keys to do so.
 - Remove any filters on the returned results by choosing the **Clear All Filters** button.